Skip to contents

 2. Inspect spectrum with plot(),

-4. Estimate the gamma dose rate with predict_dose().
+4. Estimate the gamma dose rate with dose_predict().

 The estimation of the gamma dose rate requires a calibration curve.
-This package contains several built-in curves, but as these are instrument-specific you may need to build your own (see help(fit)).
+This package contains several built-in curves, but as these are instrument-specific you may need to build your own (see help(dose_fit)).
 These built-in curves are in use in several labs and can be used to reproduce published results.
-Check out the following vignettes for an overview of the fitting process.
+Check out the dedicated vignette for an overview of the fitting process: vignette("doserate")

 Note that gamma uses the International System of Units: energy values are assumed to be in keV and dose rates in µGy/y.